josherick/keyvalue-struct-mapper/README.md

 Data can also be "repacked" from the struct into your database.

 ### Other Notes
-Especially useful with Redis, but there's a bunch of different uses.
+Especially useful for unpacking multiple Redis keys into a struct, but there's a bunch of different uses.
 Not entirely sure if "marshal"/"unmarshal" are the technically correct terms here, but seemed close enough.

 Supports the types in the example below (and tests).
 Other types have not been tested.